anonymous-editor/BRSDE/README.md

 ```
 You can install yad from most package managers in your Linux distribution.

-Once you have yad installed onto your Linux system, download and extract the 'BRSDE_Linux' zip archive from the releases tab, and run the following commands:
+Once you have yad installed onto your Linux system, download and extract the BRSDE.sh from the latest release, and run the following commands:
 ```
-cd (insert the directory you downloaded BRSDE to)/BRSDE sudo chmod +x ./BRSDE.sh
+sudo chmod +x ./BRSDE.sh
 ```
+I **STRONGLY** recommend that you create a new folder dedicated for BRSDE in somewhere else than the Downloads folder.

 Then, replace all instances of '/home/tlm' in the script with your username.
 You can find this by running
 ```
 echo $HOME